SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Alternate Points of Contact

 Use email addresses that will remain valid and monitored.
-If the point of contact email becomes invalid or belongs to someone who leaves the company, your registration will face problems.
+If the point of contact email becomes invalid or belongs to someone who leaves the company, your SAM.gov registration will face renewal problems.

 Step 9: Submit Notarized Letter

-A critical step many businesses miss: you must submit a notarized letter to the Federal Service Desk (FSD).
-This letter formally acknowledges which individuals have authority to manage your SAM account.
+A critical step many businesses miss during SAM.gov registration: you must submit a notarized letter to the Federal Service Desk (FSD).
+This letter formally acknowledges which individuals have authority to manage your SAM.gov account.

-After submission, your registration enters the validation queue.
+After submission, your SAM.gov registration enters the validation queue.
 The system checks:

 - IRS tax database (TIN/EIN verification)